Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Structural correspondence between fractional Newtonian and relativistic cosmological equations

 As seen, $\rho_\alpha$ and the effective pressure ${p}_{_{\rm eff}}$ fully emerge from the fractional sector, such that, in the limit $\alpha=1$, they vanish; moreover, in this limit, $\mathcal{K}\to K\equiv-2E= -2\left[T+\Phi_{_{N}}(t)\right]=\mathrm{constant}$, and therefore equations \eqref{eff-frd}, \eqref{acc-eff-eq} and \eqref{cons-eq-cos} reduce to the corresponding standard Newtonian framework.

 In the standard Newtonian model, defining the escape velocity from the surface of the uniform expanding sphere as $v_\mathrm{escape}=\sqrt{\frac{2\,G \,M}{a}}$ (where $M$ is the mass of the sphere), and using equations \eqref{eff-frd}, we easily obtain three distinct dynamical regimes \cite{mccrea1934newtonian,Faraoni:2020uuf}: (i) If $v>v_\mathrm{escape}$, then $E>0$ which corresponds to $K<0$. (ii) If $v=v_\mathrm{escape}$, then $E=0$ which corresponds to $K=0$. (iii) If $v<v_\mathrm{escape}$, then $E<0$ which corresponds to $K>0$.
 Even with an appropriate choice of the size of the comoving sphere, we may recover the values $K=-1,0,1$ \cite{green2012newtonian}.
-These regimes have been considered as correspondence between the standard NC and relativistic cosmology.
+These regimes have been considered as correspondences between the standard NC and relativistic cosmology.

 Let us briefly summarize the main achievements of this section.
-We have shown that the relativistic cosmological equations corresponding to the $\Lambda$CDM model can be naturally derived from the modified Newtonian dynamics proposed here, in such a way that full consistency is achieved both at the level of the governing equations and at the level of exact background solutions (see the subsequent sections).
+We have shown that the resulting fractional cosmological equations coincide with the standard relativistic FLRW equations at the level of homogeneous and isotropic background dynamics.

 A key and noteworthy feature of the present framework is that it provides a bridge between standard NC and relativistic cosmology: in the special case $\alpha = 1$, the model reduces exactly to the standard Newtonian cosmological description, while in an appropriate complementary limit it reproduces all the dynamical signatures of relativistic $\Lambda$CDM cosmology.
-Within this construction, no quantity is introduced by hand; instead, all relations emerge self--consistently from the underlying theoretical structure of the model.
+Within this construction, no quantity is introduced by hand; instead, all relations emerge self-consistently from the underlying theoretical structure of the model.